n-kishore1983/ai-hoa-support/README.md

 The flow is:
 - the agent queries the tool with a policy-related question
-- the service searches Chroma for semantically relevant chunks
+- the service searches Chroma for semantic matches and Lucerne for BM25 matches
+- the service fuses the two result sets before answering
 - the tool returns matching document excerpts
 - the agent uses those excerpts to answer the user with document-backed guidance